 When planning a project, all the information that will be needed for the duration of the project is rarely at your fingertips.
-While some information can be collected and verified, assumptions often must be made to make a best effort at scheduling, estimating cost, and determining resource needs.
+While some information can be collected and verified, assumptions often must be made to make the best effort at scheduling, estimating costs, and determining resource needs.

 Assumption tracking is critical because it helps to validate them into facts.
 Be mindful of potential issues caused by wrong assumptions, and review after the project in a “lessons learned” activity.
 Ideally, assumptions are validated throughout the course of the project to determine if they were accurate.
 When they can’t be confirmed, it’s important to be mindful that some of the information used to make a decision may be incorrect.

 When collecting and tracking assumptions, some of the valuable information includes: